canonical/vanilla-framework/templates/docs/base/forms.md

 ## Required

 By applying the class `.is-required` the attribute specifies that an input field must be filled out before submitting the form.
+You can also add a legend to the form to be explicit about the meaning of the asterisk.

 <div class="embedded-example"><a href="/docs/examples/patterns/forms/forms-required/" class="js-example">
 View example of an input required element